 - Action Girl: Louise, and then the girls of Spica Platoon.

 - Afterlife Express: It comes at midnight every few months to a specific platform; you ride it until you're ready to move on.

-- Alternate Universe: Alien invaders seem to love leaping out of black holes to attack trains in Manabu's universe.
+- Alien invaders seem to love leaping out of black holes to attack trains in Manabu's universe.

-- Also, the series is part of the Leijiverse, see that entry below for more details.
+- Also, the series is part of the Leijiverse, see the troperrific entry for more details.

 - Amazon Brigade: Spica Platoon.

 - Anyone Can Die: Mostly one-off or minor characters die, but this series practically does the worst thing imaginable and kills off Bruce and all of Vega Platoon.

 - Badass Army: The Space Defense Force and the Space Panzer Grenadiers qualify even though they're part of a space railway corporation.
 The various train platoons are badass enough to defy the orders of the corrupted Galaxy Railway executives when the executives attempt to stop them from rescuing the main cast.

 - Bittersweet Ending: Both seasons do this to some extent.
 The first season ends with stopping an alien armada from destroying planet Destiny, at the cost of nearly all the combat trains (and nearly killing the heroes in the process).
 The second season ends with finding out that Manabu's father, Wataru, was bodily absorbed by a rogue dimensional tunneller machine, and that killing his spirit vessel is the only way to stop the tunneller from destroying the Galaxy Railways universe and the alternate universe.

 - Bloodless Carnage: Averted viciously.
 Characters bleed easily and gunfights can get incredibly violent.
 Not even the heroes can get away without getting hurt a lot.